Some of the Biggest Victories Against the Oil & Gas Industry

 All About Dallas Oilfields

-Texas produces more than a third of the nation’s crude oil.
-Much of production is concentrated in North Texas, including the Dallas-Fort Worth area.
+Texas produces more than a third of the nation's crude oil.
+Much of the production is concentrated in North Texas, including the Dallas-Fort Worth area.
 Since the 1930s, when petroleum was discovered near Kilgore just east of Dallas, the region has held its status as an oil and gas hub.
 Located on a portion of the Barnett Shale and near the Eagle Ford Shale and the Haynesville Shale, Dallas County is home to hundreds of oil and gas workers and their families.

 H.L.
 Hunt (1889-1974), an oil tycoon and billionaire, lived in Dallas and contributed to the city's standing as one of the leading oil producers in the United States.
 Today, some of the biggest players in oil and gas are headquartered in Dallas.
 This includes Energy Transfer, the HollyFrontier Corporation, Hunt Oil Company, EnLink Midstream, and Merit Energy Company.
 Oilfields and oilfield service companies in the area include TW Oilfield Services, Purity Oilfield Services, Rix Energy Services, Inflow Petroleum Resources, Moss Petroleum, Rockhound Exploration, DDC Oil and Gas, Goodnight Midstream, Cielo Exploration, Imagery Exploration, and many others.

 Dallas is widely recognized as the cultural and commercial hub of North Texas.
 It is the ninth-most populous city in the United States, with a population of approximately 1.3 million people.
-9 Fortune 500 companies call Dallas home, while 22 are located within the Dallas-Fort Worth metroplex.
+Nine Fortune 500 companies call Dallas home, while 22 are located within the Dallas-Fort Worth metroplex.
 The initial establishment and growth of the Dallas-Fort Worth area can be attributed to the construction of major railroad lines through the region, allowing for the transportation of cattle, cotton, and oil.
-Dallas is now home to a major inland port, the Dallas-Fort Worth International Airport, and interstate highways that have reaffirmed the city’s stance as a key transportation hub.
+Dallas is now home to a major inland port, the Dallas-Fort Worth International Airport, and interstate highways that have reaffirmed the city's stance as a key transportation hub.

 Oilfield Injury Attorneys Serving Gregg County, Rusk County & Beyond

 We represent clients in Dallas, Longview, throughout the state, and nationwide.
-We provide powerful legal representation to help clients recover the best possible results for their case.
+We provide powerful legal representation to help clients recover the best possible results for their claims.
 Dallas oilfield accident attorneys at Arnold & Itkin know how difficult it is after an oilfield accident.
 An accident may appear to be the employee's fault, but in reality, employers cause accidents when they fail to train workers or implement good safety practices.

-Contactour Dallas oilfield work accident attorneys today for a free case review at (888) 493-1629!
+Contact our Dallas oilfield work accident attorneys today for a free case review at (888) 493-1629!